rajdurvasula/aws-cdk-ecs1/README.md

 This is a CDK TypeScript project to deploy:
 - ECS Instances in a VPC created from IPAM Pool shared by SharedNetwork Account
-- ECS Cluster is deployed with ApplicationLoadBalancedFargate option
+- ECS Cluster is deployed with `ApplicationLoadBalancedFargate` launch type

 ## Prerequisites
 - Create 2 Subnets (1 in each AZ)